-The router is equipped with one Ethernet port and with one digital input together with one digital output.
+The router is equipped with two independently configurable Ethernet ports, RS232 and RS485 serial ports and with one digital input together with one digital output.
 The router can be equipped with a WiFi module, but this must be part of the initial configuration - it cannot be assembled to the router at some point in the future.